What is the Community Foundation?

 Community Foundation of North Louisiana brings people and resources together to solve problems and enhance our community.
 Our mission is to promote philanthropy and improve the quality of life in the North Louisiana community by serving as a permanent and growing resource of expertise and funds.

 Established in 1961, the Foundation oversees more than $140 million in assets for the benefit of North Louisiana.
-In 2018, the Foundation received $6.4 million in donations and paid over $7 million in grants to nonprofit organizations.
+In 2019, the Foundation received $5.3 million in donations and awarded over $7.7 million in grants to nonprofit organizations.

 Who does the Community Foundation serve?